-This edition was published by HMH Books for Young Readers on April 3, 2012 in hardcover and has 32 pages.
+This picture book is a hardcover edition that was published by HMH Books for Young Readers on April 3, 2012 and has 32 pages.

 A standalone story about sharing for three- to six-year-old readers.